-Did you know your sinuses are actually four pairs of air-filled cavities in your head?
-They’re found behind the forehead, inside each cheekbone, at either side of the bridge of the nose and behind the eyes.
-Each sinus opens into the nose and is connected to the nasal passage.
-Their role is to ensure the air coming in through the nose has the right temperature and water content before it goes to your lungs.
-The sinuses also produce mucus that drains through the nose.
+The sinuses are actually four pairs of air-filled cavities in your head.1 They’re found behind the forehead, inside each cheekbone, at either side of the bridge of the nose and behind the eyes.1 Each sinus opens into the nose and is connected to the nasal passage.
+1 Their role is to ensure the air coming in through the nose is at the right temperature and has the right water content before it goes to your lungs.1 The sinuses also produce mucus that drains through the nose.1

-To ease sinus congestion and, consequently, your pain, there are a few things you can do:
+To ease sinus congestion and pain, there are a few things you can do:

-Medication can also help with relieving the symptoms.
-Over the counter pain relievers, such as paracetamol or ibuprofen, can relieve sinus pain and, therefore, help relieve any discomfort due to tenderness in your face.
-Decongestants can ease a blocked nose and come in a number of forms such as drops or sprays.
-Some products are available that combine analgesics with decongestants to tackle sinus pain on both fronts.
-As with all medications, it’s important to only use them as recommended by a health care professional, in addition to always checking the label.
+Medication can also help.
+Pain relievers, such as paracetamol or non steroidal anti-inflammatory drugs (NSAIDs), can help to relieve sinus pain and headaches.1-3 Decongestants can ease a blocked nose and come in a number of forms such as drops, nasal sprays, tablets and powders that can be made into hot drinks.
+Care needs to be taken with over-the-counter nasal spray decongestants as they can be helpful at first but may make the problem worse if used for more than 3-5 days.1,3 Some products are available that combine analgesics with decongestants to tackle sinus pain on both fronts.
+As with all medications, it’s important to only use them as recommended, so always read the label.

-For most people, sinus pain will clear up once their cold is over.
-But sometimes bacteria can get into the sinuses causing an infection called sinusitis.
-If you continue to have cold symptoms and sinus pain for 10 days or more, or your symptoms get worse within 10 days of your cold getting better, go and see your doctor as you may have bacterial sinusitis that needs to be treated.
+For most people, sinus pain will ease once the congestion has cleared up.
+If cold symptoms and sinus pain continue for 10 days or more, or the symptoms become worse within 10 days of the cold getting better, it is important to see a doctor.2,4

-Although sinus pain is uncomfortable, it can be just a regular symptom of the common cold and, like colds, it can be easily brought under control.
+The main thing is not to worry.
+Although sinus pain is uncomfortable, it can be just a regular symptom of the common cold and, like colds, can be easily brought under control.